FlaminSarge/zonedFractalineAHK/fishing/README.md

 # Info
-Fishing script works on any 16:9, 16:10, or 4:3 resolution that's in the game's "Windowed" resolution list from 1280x720 to 2560x1440 (you can run one of those resolutions fullscreen as long as it is in the list for Windowed).
+Fishing script was only tested for any 16:9, 16:10, or 4:3 resolution that's in the game's "Windowed" resolution list from 1280x720 to 2560x1440 (you can run one of those resolutions fullscreen as long as it is in the list for Windowed).
+It _may_ work for ultrawide but most likely will not.

 # Usage
 1. Download `fishing.ahk` and all `E` png files to the same folder.